Content

 Here are some of the most common causes of social anxiety disorder:

 • Environmental factors.
-A person’s natural environment may play a role in the development of social anxiety disorder.
+Several environmental factors [3*] may play a role in the development of social anxiety disorder.
 For example, an individual may have experienced bullying or harassment during childhood that causes them to feel uncomfortable around others.
 Negativity can damage their psychology, leading to feelings of low self-esteem and social anxiety.

 • Genetics.
 Genetics play a role in the development of a social phobia too.
 People who have a family history of anxiety disorders, including social anxiety disorder, tend to develop it themselves at higher rates than those without such a family history.